HSK 3 Test Preparation: The Definitive, Must-Read Guide for 2021

 |Writing||15 mins||15 mins||10 (tasks)|

 |Total||85 mins||90 mins||80|

-(For internet-based HSK 3, there is a mandatory 5-minute break in the middle of the test, between the Listening and Reading sections for you to fill out registration sheet, which is in fact not necessary since it’s filled out automatically on computer.)
+(For internet-based HSK 3, there is a mandatory 5-minute break in the middle of the test, between the Listening and Reading sections for you to fill out the registration sheet, which is in fact not necessary since it’s filled out automatically on the computer.)

 Bear in mind that in the internet-based HSK 3 test, each section is time-locked, and you won’t be able to skip to the next section until the designated time has expired.

 Now, let’s look at the HSK 3 test content and timing in detail, section by section.

 HSK 3 Listening is 35 minutes in length, making it the longest section on HSK 3.
 This section is made up of four parts: the first one is Choose Matching Picture, the second one is True or False, and the latter two are Multiple Choice.
 In total, there are 40 questions.